 Enjoy the lovely scenic routes and explore the historic Cinque Ports of Sandwich, Rye and Faversham.

-There are award winning vineyards such as Chapel Down at Tenterden, Biddenden Vineyards, Hush Heath vineyard, with free tours and sampling.
+Other vineyards further away include Hush Heath vineyard, Chapel Down at Tenterden and Biddenden vineyards, all have free tours and sampling and you can buy their great Kentish wines.
 See the link below for the South East Wine Route.

 Spectator sports enthusiasts are well catered for with county cricket at Canterbury, motor racing at Lydden and Brands Hatch.

 Birdwatchers and nature enthusiasts are well served with Reserves at Dungeness, Sandwich and Stodmarsh being the best-known sites.
 There are also many nearby reserves and woodland with wild flowers including orchids.